lilacmoon0/patika/README.md

-# 🚀 Patika Journey
+# Patika

 > My Full-Stack Development Learning Path

-Welcome to my coding journey!
 This repository showcases all the projects I've built while learning web development through the Patika platform.
 From basic HTML/CSS to advanced React applications, each project represents a step forward in my development skills.

 ---